5 Steps to Migrating a Website without (or Minimal) Downtime

 Changes to the DNS records will take effect in 12 to 24 hours in most cases, though some have experienced as little as six hours.
 During this time, both the new and old websites will function properly, and customers will see identical content no matter which hosted files are presented.

 - Be sure to test the website and ensure that all features are working properly; when everything is working just like it used to, then you can cancel the old hosting plan.
 That’s all there is to it!

 Optional Free website migration services offered

-Most web masters are do-it-yourselfers and prefer to migrate their data themselves, but we are always available to do the move for you, in needed.
+Most web masters are do-it-yourselfers and prefer to migrate their data themselves, but we are always available to do the move for you, if needed.
 GreenHostIt.com execs have been in the web hosting industry for over 16 years.
 We get it.
+We know to how to overcome these challenges .
 We know how to maintain your website, help you move your files to our network (heck, we’ll even do the entire move for you).